 If you do not want us to process or share your data, you can object to this.
 The objection options differ per health screening.
 This relates to the working method and processes that take place within the various health screening programs.
 The objection options and an explanation of these can be found on the ‘Objection’ page.

 You can file an objection via the digital client portal, My Health Screening.
 You will need your DigiD to log in.
-You can also request an objection form via your regional health screening organisation, or download an objection from our site.
+You can also contact us to request an objection form, or download an objection from our site.
 Your objection will be processed once we have received a signed objection form.
 You will receive a written confirmation of this.

 You can withdraw any objection you made at any time.
 We can no longer retrieve data that has previously been deleted from the system.